mlnomadpy/nmn/README.md

 # nmn
 Not the neurons we want, but the neurons we need

-# My Package
+# Package

-The neuron as brought to you by the paper "Artificial Neurons that Matter: Reject Correlation, Embrace Orthogonality"
+The neuron as brought to you by the paper "Deep Learning 2.0: Artificial Neurons that Matter: Reject Correlation - Embrace Orthogonality"

 ## Installation